peterjc/thapbi-pict/docs/quick_start.rst

 digits ``0`` to ``9`` and lower cases letters ``a`` to ``f`` inclusive.
 These MD5 checksums are used later in the pipeline, including in some reports.

-Unusually the intermediate FASTA files start with a header made of multiple lines starting with ``#``, which record information about the sample for use in reporting.
-This includes how many raw reads the FASTQ files had, how many were left after quality trimming, pair merging, primer trimming, and finally the abundance threshold.
+The intermediate FASTA files start with a header made of multiple lines starting with ``#``, which record information about the sample for use in reporting.
+This includes which marker this was and the primers, how many raw reads the FASTQ files had, how many were left after pair merging, primer trimming, and finally the abundance threshold.
 Many tools will accept these files as FASTA without complaint, but some tools require the header be removed.

 The second stage of the pipeline can be run separately as the ``thapbi_pict fasta-nr`` command.
 This produces a pooled non-redundant FASTA file with all